MUHESI/nestjs-typeorm/README.md

 ## Description

-In this project I get started with nestjs , a backend framework feautes :
+In this project I get started with nestjs , a backend framework features :
-CRUD user  it means we can CREATE, READ, UPDATE, DELETE user
+CRUD user it means we can CREATE, READ, UPDATE, DELETE an user

 ## Installation